 Whether it feels like there's sand in your eye or you're bothered by excessive burping, it may be worthwhile to listen to what your body is trying to tell you.

 Dr. Roshini Raj, assistant professor of medicine at NYU Langone Medical Center, shares a few symptoms that you might want to pay attention to:

 Most people get these tiny mouth sores from time to time, and they can make eating and drinking uncomfortable.
 It's usually caused by minor injury to your mouth, such as if you bite the inside of your lip.
 Or it could be a food sensitivity to citrus fruits or a viral infection.
 If a mouth sore does not heal after three weeks, however, it could be a sign of a potentially more serious problem, Raj said, such as oral cancer.
 If you don't have any pain, it could be more serious.

 'Sand' in your eye

 Sometimes a foreign object scratches or damages the surface of the cornea, the clear, protective covering over your eye.
 Symptoms can include a feeling that sand or dirt is stuck in the eye, sensitivity to light, blurry vision, red or bloodshot eyes, and increased tears.
 If that sensation doesn't go away, it could be a corneal abrasion.
-If you're experiencing these symptoms, Raj recommends that you see an eye doctor.
+If you're experiencing these symptoms, Raj recommended that you see an eye doctor.
 It's usually treated with antibiotic drops.
 "You never want to play around with your eyes," she says.

 Burping — a releasing of swallowed air from the stomach through the mouth — really needs no explanation.
 But excessive belching could be a sign of acid reflux or stomach ulcers, Raj said.
 According to the Mayo Clinic, acid reflux or gastroesophageal reflux disease (GERD) can sometimes cause excessive belching by promoting increased swallowing.
 It's important to know because chronic acid exposure in your esophagus can cause pre-cancerous changes.

 Swollen or painful leg